xsolla/pay-station-sdk/README.md

 1. To use the default styles of the SDK components, you need to connect the style.css file to your HTML document.
 2. To use the default styles of the secure components, you need to pass the `theme: 'default'` parameter when initializing `headlessCheckout`.

+## Edge cases

+### Payment flow with unsupported country

+When attempting to make a payment with a selected country that is not supported in the Pay Station SDK, the payment API will return an error message.
+You can find an example [here](./examples/unsupported-country).